arodmail/aws-doc/README.md

 ### 4. Verify

-You can now verify the deployment.
+We can now verify the deployment.
 In this section we review the following cluster resources:

 * Kubernetes Services
 * Worker Nodes